wonsunahn/Capstone_Spring2025/_projects/projects.markdown

 Team Size: 2-3 students

 POC: Nathan Ong (nro5@pitt.edu), Daniel Mosse (mosse@pitt.edu)

+### Sensing the Built Environment: Data Collection and Analysis for Sennott Square
+This project will create an easy-to-use and cost-conscious infrastructure to collect data in Pitt buildings.
+We will collect data in Sennott Square, targeting the 5th and 6th floors, using temperature and humidity sensors, specifically the Govee Thermo-Hygrometer device.
+The data collected will help Pitt’s Facilities Management (FM) improve building energy optimization and temperature/humidity comfort.
+For example, FM has “occupied” and “unoccupied” schedules, with different temperature/humidity setpoints; we will detect these schedules and let them know.

+Initial data collection revealed no significant temperature differences between weekends and weekdays, suggesting a lack of HVAC optimization based on occupancy or schedules.
+This project aims to expand upon these findings by conducting more extensive data collection in Sennott Square (which will serve as an exemplar for other buildings).

+The student is expected to:
+- Become familiar with the functionality of Govee sensors+hubs, the current initial deployment, and develop an understanding of designing a sensor communication network.
+Technology used: Govee, Raspberry Pi, Bluetooth, and Wi-Fi.
+- Design a data monitoring and collection plan to deploy a sensor network that collects representative data from various rooms.
+Show that the deployment has small error (<1%) throughout the data collection.
+This process should be automated, that is, no human intervention aside from placing sensors in the right locations.
+- Create a software infrastructure to export the data to a repository (perhaps reverse engineer the communication protocol), analyze the data (see next item), and produce daily summary reports, for example how much data was collected, alert users if number of samples is lower than expected (i.e., the system is not working as intended), etc. This process should be automated.
+- Process and analyze the collected data to identify patterns and reverse engineer HVAC schedules (i.e., determine whether heating and cooling schedules are programmed based on seasonal variations, weekends, working days, or working hours).
+This process should be automated, that is, no human intervention aside from placing sensors in the right locations.

+Team Size: 2 students

+POC: Daniel Mosse (mosse@pitt.edu) and Ousmane Dieng (oud5@pitt.edu)

+### Occupancy Sensing and Data Collection in the Built Environment Using LoRa Networks
+This project aims to **enhance and stabilize** the existing deployment of occupancy sensors in Sennott Square rooms using LoRa networks; we will also explore innovative solutions to collect accurate data on room occupancy and occupant count.
+The project will focus on addressing the issues currently observed in the existing system (a sensor platform built in house, not commercial) and extending the capability of the LoRa-based infrastructure to provide reliable occupancy data for building energy optimization and improved space utilization in Pitt buildings.

+An initial deployment platform uses Passive Infrared (PIR) sensors for occupancy detection and is already in place in two rooms.
+However, challenges have been identified, such as inconsistent readings, communication stability, and potential inaccuracies in detecting occupancy patterns.
+Building on this foundation, this project will address these challenges, stabilize the system, and introduce improvements to achieve high accuracy and reliability in occupancy data collection.

+The students are expected to:
+1. Understand existing infrastructure:
+    - Study the current deployment of PIR sensors and LoRa communication network.

+    - Investigate the root causes of observed issues (such as inconsistent readings, communication instability, and sensor errors) through extensive experimentation and data analysis.

+2. Stabilize the existing system:
+    - Develop solutions to address issues in sensor performance and communication stability.

+    - Place the sensor where it reduces the observed issues.

+    - Write code in the device to calibrate the sensors to improve accuracy and reliability.

+3. Enhance occupancy data collection:

+    - Propose and implement innovative sensing solutions to supplement PIR sensors for detecting occupancy and occupant count.
+Possible solutions could include integrating complementary sensor types (e.g., CO₂, ultrasonic, or camera-based systems) and/or creating an app (or a qualtrics survey/webpage) that collects the comfort level of the room occupants.

+    - Explore methods to detect occupant activity (e.g., active, passive, or away states) using advanced data processing techniques, additional sensors, and/or thru the “app” in the previous item

+4. Develop data analysis and automation:
+    - Automate the data collection and processing pipeline, eliminating human intervention beyond deployment (except for handling hardware errors).

+    - Analyze collected data to derive insights such as occupancy patterns and occupant count.

+    - Correlate occupancy data with HVAC operation schedules (from a different project) to identify optimization opportunities.

+5. Evaluate and demonstrate system performance:
+    - Develop a plan to demonstrate that the improved system has small error (<1%) in occupancy detection and provides consistent, actionable data.

+Technology used:
+- Sensors (no previous knowledge needed): PIR sensors, LoRaWAN-compatible devices, and additional sensors for activity detection (as needed).
+- Network infrastructure (no previous knowledge needed): LoRaWAN gateways, Raspberry Pi or similar for data aggregation.
+- Data processing: Python for data analysis and visualization, IoT platforms for data integration.

+Team Size: 2 students

+POC: Daniel Mosse (mosse@pitt.edu) and Ousmane Dieng (oud5@pitt.edu)

 ## Aakash Gautam
 ### Digital Literacy for Returning Community Members